 ConfigMgr 2106 technical preview version requires at least .NET Framework version 4.6.2 for site servers, specific site systems, clients, and the console.

-Convert a CMG to virtual machine scale set
+Convert a CMG to the virtual machine scale set

 In the Configuration Manager Technical Preview release, any customer with a CMG that uses the classic cloud service deployment can convert to a virtual machine scale set.
-When you convert a CMG, you can’t change all settings, For more details check complete documentation for the Technical Preview 2106.
+When you convert a CMG, you can’t change all settings.

 - In the Configuration Manager console, go to the Administration workspace, expand Cloud Services, and select the Cloud Management Gateway node.